MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-custom-emojis.md

 # Custom emojis in Microsoft Teams

 Microsoft Teams now allows users to add their own custom emojis and reactions by uploading an image or GIF file.
 These emojis and reactions are also accessible to all users in the tenant alongside the standard Teams emojis and reactions.
-Up to 5000 custom emojis can be added per tenant.
+Up to 5,000 custom emojis can be added per tenant.
 This feature is currently not available for EDU tenants.

 The new custom emojis and reactions feature will be turned on by default.
 Users in the tenant will be able to upload emojis.
 You can preemptively turn this feature off or restrict which users can create new emojis via the Teams Admin Center controls described in this article.

 Custom emojis are available in cross-tenant and federated scenarios.
-Users outside of your tenant won't have access to your custom emojis unless emojis are sent in conversations with them.
+Users outside of your tenant will not have access to your custom emojis unless emojis are sent in conversations with them.

 ## Timelines